 REMINDER: April 27 Nationwide Prescription Drug Take-Back Day

-This news was released 697 days ago and may contain inaccurate information.
+This press release was posted 1,541 days ago and may contain inaccurate information.

 On April 27 from 10 a.m. to 2 p.m. local law enforcement and the U.S. Drug Enforcement Administration (DEA) will give the public another opportunity to properly dispose of unused, unneeded, and/or expired prescription medications.

 Area drop off locations will be held at the following sites from 10 a.m. to 2 p.m.
 The service is free and anonymous.

 • Fort Collins: Fort Collins Police Services, 2221 S. Timberline Road

 Colorado State University, Green Hall, 750 S. Meridian Ave.

 • Estes Park: Rocky Mountain Pharmacy, 453 East Wonderview Avenue